How International Students Can Get In-State Tuition Through EB-5 - EB5Investors.com

 “For illustrative purposes, University of California, Berkley requires the student to hold their eligible immigration status for 366 days continuously prior to receiving the domestic tuition benefit,” says Malik.
 “Usually, an “eligible immigration status” will include proof of an I-485, as this legally allows an individual to establish domicile in the United States unlike the F-1 student visa.”

-She says she always encourages clients to check with their respective institutions to find out what would qualify them for in-state tuition as a domestic student and obtain those guidelines in writing to avoid confusion.
+She advises clients to consult with their respective institutions to determine what qualifies them for in-state tuition as a domestic student and obtain those guidelines in writing to avoid confusion.

 What do residency benefits include for EB-5 investors?